Event

 Robert Antes | Senior Project Manager

-Robert Antes has diverse experience with the investigation, repair, and rehabilitation of concrete, steel, masonry, and timber structures of various types.
+Robert Antes has diverse experience with concrete, steel, masonry, and timber structures of various types.
 He specializes in investigating and analyzing existing buildings and structures in response to structural failure, performance problems, and deterioration.
-Much of his work involves the evaluation, repair, and rehabilitation of existing structures, including parking garages, and associated construction administration.
+Much of his work involves the evaluation, repair, rehabilitation, and associated construction administration of existing structures, including parking garages.
 He has experience with adaptive reuse and historic preservation of existing buildings and is trained in the use of a variety of non-destructive evaluation techniques.
+Robert is Vice-Chair of the International Concrete Repair Institute (ICRI) Committee 110 on Guide Specifications and participated in ICRI Committee 150 – Guide to ACI 562 Repair Code.
+He is a qualified parking structure inspector (QPSI) approved by the New York City Department of Buildings.

 Greggrey Cohen